-- Fire Drills Fire drills are necessary for the safety of all students, faculty, and staff of West Haralson Elementary School.
-Fire drills will be held once a month to prepare for the orderly evacuation of the buildings.
-Specific directions for reaching a point of safety are posted in each room and each teacher will spend time with all classes discussing procedures and information.
-Misconduct can endanger lives, and therefore cannot be tolerated during emergency drills. - Lockdown Drills- Lockdown drills will be held periodically to make all students and personnel aware of proper procedures.
-Students must follow instructions given by teachers to assume safe positions, and students are expected to remain calm and quiet at all times during drills. - Tornado Tornado drills will be held periodically to make all students and personnel aware of proper procedures.
-Students must follow instructions given by teachers to assume safe positions, and students are expected to remain calm and quiet at all times during drills. - Accident In case of an injury or illness, students should notify the nearest teacher who would then take appropriate steps.
-Accident reports are available in the school office and must be completed in all cases of injury. - School Closing In the event of severe weather or hazardous conditions that create the need to close schools, television and radio stations available to the area will be notified as soon as the decision is made in Haralson County.
-Parents and students are requested to seek this information from the media instead of attempting to call the school or school personnel.
+Fire Drills - Fire drills will be held once a month to prepare for the orderly evacuation of the buildings. \Specific directions for reaching a point of safety are posted in each room and each teacher will spend time with all classes discussing procedures and information.
+Misconduct can endanger lives, and therefore cannot be tolerated during emergency drills.

+Tornado Drills - Tornado drills will be held periodically to make all students and personnel aware of proper procedures.
+Students must follow instructions given by teachers to assume safe positions, and students are expected to remain calm and quiet at all times during drills.

+Lockdown Drills - Lockdown drills will be held periodically to make all students and personnel aware of proper procedures.
+Students must follow instructions given by teachers to assume safe positions, and students are expected to remain calm and quiet at all times during drills.

+Accident - In case of an injury or illness, students should notify the nearest teacher who would then take appropriate steps.
+Accident reports are available in the school office and must be completed in all cases of injury.
+School Closing - In the event of severe weather or hazardous conditions that create the need to close schools, local television and radio stations will be notified as soon as the decision is made by the superintendent.
+Parents and students should seek information regarding school closings from the media instead of attempting to call the schools or school personnel.
+School closings will also be announced using the mass call system and posted on the HCMS Facebook page.
-Fire, Severe Weather, and Intruder drills are conducted often as required by the local and state boards of education.

-On various occasions, emergency information may be communicated to parents/guardians and employees using the Rebel Messenger System.
-The RMS delivers a pre-recorded message to students and parents via phone using numbers listed in our student information software.
+Crisis Communication System (CCS) - On various occasions, emergency information may be communicated to parents/guardians and employees using the CCS which delivers a pre-recorded message to students and parents via phone using numbers listed in our student information software.
 Please be sure to update your contact information when changes occur.